 Marc Stanley, JD, MPP

-Marc has an extensive background in Public Administration, Leadership and Policy.
+Marc has an extensive background in Public Administration, Leadership, and Policy.
 He received Degrees in Political Science, Economics from Alma College, followed by a Law Degree and Public Policy Masters from Michigan State University.
-He was raised by two educators, and was made to understand that respect and relationships were the cornerstone to one’s professional and personal wellbeing.
-He has been able to work for Think Tanks in Washington DC, within the city government of Southfield, for the House of Commons in Ottawa Canada, and now Executive Director of a very successful Non Profit Agency, Southestern Dispute Resolution Services.
-He began his legal career in Alternative Dispute Resolution in 2004, when SEDRS was a program with the Community Action Agency of Jackson, Lenawee and Hillsdale County.
-As Director of SEDRS, Marc has had the opportunity to be President of Aware, Inc, Chair of the Effective Practice and Procedures Committee of the ADR Section of the State Bar, a board member of the Michigan Association of Infant Mental Health, Co Chair of the Michigan Community Mediation Association, and had the opportunity to sit and lead on many other planning and policy commissions.
+He was raised by two educators and was made to understand that respect and relationships were the cornerstones to one’s professional and personal wellbeing.
+He has been able to work for Think Tanks in Washington DC, within the city government of Southfield, for the House of Commons in Ottawa Canada, and now Executive Director of a very successful Non-Profit Agency, Southeastern Dispute Resolution Services.
+He began his legal career in Alternative Dispute Resolution in 2004, when SEDRS was a program with the Community Action Agency of Jackson, Lenawee, and Hillsdale County.
+As Director of SEDRS, Marc has had the opportunity to be President of Aware, Inc, Chair of the Effective Practice and Procedures Committee of the ADR Section of the State Bar, a board member of the Michigan Association of Infant Mental Health, Co-Chair of the Michigan Community Mediation Association, and had the opportunity to sit and lead on many other planning and policy commissions.

 Katrina Duling, BS